raghavn1/raghavn1.github.io/_posts/2025-01-19-First Post.md

     title='Video of test of Motion livestream'
     %}

+---

 This is the history file from the Raspberry Pi on the day of the setup.
-The main part of the project was to get the `motion.conf`{: .filepath} file correctly configured to our liking.
+The main part of the project was to get the `/etc/motion/motion.conf`{: .filepath} file correctly configured to our liking.

 <!-- This is the code from the bash history-->